grego/bladesite/content/pages.md

 #A list of alternative paths to render this page in, relative to the output directory
 alternative_paths = []

+#A list of content plugins to transform the content of this page with
+plugins = []

 # A template to render this page with.
 # If none is specified, the one specified in the parent section is used
 template = ""